 - Create interesting HTML newsletters for your audience.

-- Text written in HTML should draft in such a way that the message is clear and compelling.
+- Draft text written in HTML in such a way that the message is clear and compelling.

 - Provide your audience with solutions or tips to some of the challenges that they may be encountering, when necessary.

 - Include interviews with experts in the particular field you are addressing, when necessary.